pgtipping/Synthalyst/memory-bank/activeContext.md

 - **Competency Manager Enhancement**: Currently focused on completing the standalone competency manager with industry-specific suggestions, visualization options, and improved framework management features.
 This aligns with our standalone-first strategy by ensuring the tool delivers maximum value without requiring integration with other tools.

 - **Platform Focus Refinement**: Removed developer-focused tools that don't align with the platform's core purpose of providing productivity tools and business process enhancements.

+- **UI Enhancement with Animated Logo**: Implemented a subtle, professional animation for the Synthalyst logo to enhance brand identity while maintaining a professional appearance.

+- Implemented animated logo with subtle color transitions (2025-03-09 00:30:00)

+  - Created a new SynthalystLogoAnimated component with rotating gradient patterns
+  - Used two shades of blue and black for a professional color scheme
+  - Implemented a 3-second interval between color transitions for subtle effect
+  - Fixed React hydration errors by using useId() hook for stable gradient IDs
+  - Added proper cleanup to prevent memory leaks
+  - Removed the original SynthalystLogo component to avoid conflicts
+  - Updated the Header component to use the new animated logo
+  - Committed changes with message "Add animated logo with subtle blue and black gradient rotation"

 - Removed Model Comparison tool (2025-03-08 22:30:00)